yingweiwo

 Additional Infomation

-Oxysterol-induced macrophage apoptosis may have a role in atherosclerosis.
-Macrophages lacking the type 2 cannabinoid receptor (CB2) are partially resistant to apoptosis induced by 7-ketocholesterol (7KC).
+Oxysterol-induced macrophage apoptosis may play a role in atherosclerosis.
+Macrophages lacking type 2 cannabinoid receptors (CB2) are partially resistant to 7-ketocholesterol (7KC)-induced apoptosis.
 AM-251 and SR144528 are selective antagonists of CB1 and CB2 receptors, respectively.
-We observed that both compounds reduce 7KC-induced apoptosis in Raw 264.7 macrophages.
-As oxysterol-induced macrophage apoptosis requires acyl-coenzymeA:cholesterol acyltransferase (ACAT) activity, we tested their affects on ACAT activity.
-AM-251 and SR144528 both reduced cholesteryl ester synthesis in unstimulated and acetylated LDL-stimulated Raw 264.7 macrophages, CB2(+/+) and CB2(-/-) peritoneal macrophages, as well as in vitro, in mouse liver microsomes.
-Consistent with inhibition of ACAT, the development of foam cell characteristics in macrophages by treatment with acetylated LDL was reduced by both compounds.
-This work is the first evidence that AM-251 and SR144528 are inhibitors of ACAT and as a result, might have anti-atherosclerotic activities independent of their affect on cannabinoid signaling.
+We observed that both compounds reduced 7KC-induced apoptosis in Raw 264.7 macrophages.
+Since oxysterol-induced macrophage apoptosis requires the activity of acyl-CoA:cholesterol acyltransferase (ACAT), we examined their effects on ACAT activity.
+Both AM-251 and SR144528 reduced cholesterol ester synthesis in unstimulated and acetylated LDL-stimulated Raw 264.7 macrophages, CB2(+/+) and CB2(-/-) peritoneal macrophages, and in mouse liver microsomes in vitro.
+Consistent with ACAT inhibition, the formation of foam cell characteristics in macrophages treated with acetylated LDL was inhibited by both compounds.
+This work is the first to demonstrate that AM-251 and SR144528 are ACAT inhibitors, and therefore, they may possess anti-atherosclerotic activity independent of their effects on cannabinoid signaling.
 [3]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.